allegro/axion-release-plugin/docs/configuration/ci_servers.md

 ## Bitbucket Pipelines

 Bitbucket Pipelines allow to commit to repository without any configuration.
-However it requires git client to use local proxy.
+However, it requires git client to use local proxy.
 It can be configured by passing following parameters:

     ./gradlew release -Dhttp.proxyHost=localhost -Dhttp.proxyPort=29418